fhircast/sandbox.js/README.md

 4. Run with "node endpoints.js".
 This starts the endpoint for the hub and the client.
 5. Navigate your browser to "http://localhost:6001/" to access the UI.

+You can use vscode [https://code.visualstudio.com/] on MacOS and PC for editing and debugging.